authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 ....bimi-locations = %x6c *WSP "=" bimi-location-uri *("," bimi-location-uri) \[","\]

-z= List of supported image sizes  (comma-separated plain-text list of values; OPTIONAL).
-A comma separated list of available image dimensions, written in the form “WxH”, with width W and height H specified in pixels.
-Example: a image dimension listed as “512x512” implies a 1x1 aspect ratio image (square) of 512 pixels on a side.
-The minimum size of any dimension is 32.
-The maximum is 1024.
-If the tag is missing or has an empty value, there is no default image dimension.
-This lets a Domain Owner broadcast intent that no Indicator should be used.
-(See below.)

-....ABNF:

-....bimi-dimension = \[FWS\] 2*4DIGIT \[FWS\]

-....; min 32

-....; max 1024

-....bimi-size = bimi-dimension "x" bimi-dimension

-....bimi-size-list = bimi-size *("," bimi-size) \[","\]

-....bimi-image-sizes = %x7a *WSP "=" \[bimi-size-list\]

 Therefore, the formal definition of the BIMI Assertion Record, using [ABNF], is as follows:

 ....bimi-sep = *WSP %x3b *WSP

-....bimi-record = bimi-version (bimi-sep bimi-locations) \[bimi-sep bimi-formats\] \[bimi-sep bimi-image-sizes\] \[bimi-sep\]
+....bimi-record = bimi-version (bimi-sep bimi-locations) (bimi-sep bimi-authorities) \[bimi-sep\]

 ....; components other than bimi-version

 ....; may appear in any order

-### An empty "z" tag
+### Declination to publish

-If the "z" tag is empty, it is an explicit refusal to participate in BIMI.
+If both the "l" and "a" tags are empty, it is an explicit refusal to participate in BIMI.
 This is critically different than not publishing a BIMI record in the first place.
-For example, an empty z= tag allows a subdomain to decline participation when its organizational domain has default Indicators available.
-Also, an empty z= tag in a selector would allow messages sent with this selector to decline the use of Indicators while messages with other selectors would display normally.
+For example, this allows a subdomain to decline participation when its organizational domain has default Indicators available.
+Furthermore, messages sent using a selector that has declined to publish will not show an Indicator while messages with other selectors would display normally.

-### The "z" tag for vector formats

-The "z" tag is defined as "WxH" which does not translate cleanly when using vector formats (SVG for this document).
-If a vector format is specified, and there are multiple z= values, then for each aspect ratio, an MTA SHOULD treat the smallest z value as the "small" vector graphic (for example, for thumbnails or mobile), and the largest z value as the "large" vector graphic.
-Any other z values should be ignored in conjunction with vector formats.
+An explicit declination to publish looks like:

+    v=BIMI1; l=; a=;

 Selectors   {#selectors}
 ------------------------